Generating frequency-bin qubits via spontaneous four-wave mixing in a photonic molecule: Basic equations

 is the convolution of the spectral amplitude of the pump field in the central resonator.

 To analyze the spectral correlations between the signal and idler photons one can use the Schmidt decomposition of the JSA:

 where the Schmidt coefficients satisfy the condition $\sum_n\lambda_n=1$.
 The Schmidt decomposition provides a convenient measure of entanglement within a pure state, $K = 1/\sum_n\lambda_n^2$, which is called Schmidt number.
 If the state is entangled, then there is more than one term present in Eq.~(\ref{eq:Schmidt decomposition}), and $K>1$.
 The purity of the heralded single-photon states is proportional to the inverse degree of entanglement of the total state and calculated as $P=1/K$.
 In the case of a separable biphoton state, there is only one non-vanishing Schmidt coefficient $\lambda = 1$ yielding minimum Schmidt number $K=1$ and maximum purity $P=1$.
+To illustrate the spectral correlations between the emitted photons it is convenient to use the joint spectral intensity $|\mathcal{F}(\omega_i,\omega_s)|^2$ that can be understood as the two-dimensional probability distribution of the signal and idler photons in the frequency domain.